5 NFL Offensive Rookies Who Could be Immediate Stars

 2. Jaxon Smith-Njigba, WR, Seattle Seahawks

-It might be easy for Jaxon Smith-Njigba to get lost in a receiving corps that includes D.K.
+It might be easy for Jaxon Smith-Njigba to get lost in a Seattle Seahawks receiving corps that includes D.K.
 Metcalf and Tyler Lockett, but that would certainly be a mistake for opposing defensive backs.

 Smith-Njigba is one of the more athletically gifted receiver prospects to enter the draft in recent years.